Monadical-SAS/taiga-taskmaster/packages/taiga-api/docs/todos/1-robust-auth/RESEARCH.md

         this.state = CircuitState.HALF_OPEN;
         this.halfOpenAttempts = 0;
       } else {
-        throw new Error('Circuit breaker is OPEN - service unavailable');
+        throw new Error("Circuit breaker is OPEN - service unavailable");
       }
     }